patrickjburke245/Docs/HowTos/Aviatrix_Account_Azure.rst

    |image01|

 2. Retrieve the **Application (client) ID** and **Directory (tenant) ID**.

-   A. Copy the Application ID and Directory ID for later use.

    |image14|

-3. Retrieve the **Client Secrets**.
+3. Retrieve the **Client Secret**.

-   A. Click Certificates & secrets
+   A. Click Certificates & secrets.

-   B. Click + New client secret
+   B. Click "+ New client secret".

    |image06|

    C. Enter in the following, and then click Add

-      * Description = Aviatrix
+      1. Description = Aviatrix

-      * Expires = Never
+      2. Expires = Never

    |image07|

-   E. You should see the new secret as shown below.
+   D. You should see the new secret as shown below.

    |image15|

-   F. Copy the secret.
+   E. Copy the secret.
 This will be used as the Application Key in the Aviatrix Controller.

-5. Add **API permissions**.
+4. Add **API permissions**.

    Go to Azure Active Directory -> select the "Aviatrix Controller" application, click into the application.

-   A. Click API permissions
+   A. Click "API permissions".

    |Image08|

-   B. Click "+Add a permission"
+   B. Click "+Add a permission".

    C. Choose Azure Service Management